The Provincial Environment Group (PEG)

 TURNING AMBITION INTO ACTION

 General Synod affirmed in 2020 that the Scottish Episcopal Church should commit to working towards Net Zero carbon emissions by 2030.
 The Church in Society Technical Committee produced 10 points of guidance in 2021 to set the direction for practical action at Provincial, Diocesan, Church, and individual level.
-Thanks are due to the Committee for all the work they have done on this in the last year.
+Thanks are due to the Committee for all the work they carried out, which has now been taken on by the Provincial Environment Group (PEG).

 What is Net Zero?